r-pufky/ansible_ssh/README.md

 ## Example Playbook
-Read through defaults before using; all `ssh_config` and `sshd_config` options are suppported.
+Read through defaults before using; all `ssh_config` and `sshd_config` options are supported.
 A machine may simultaneously be configured with both.

 This will remove DSA host keys, ensure RSA host keys are at least 4096bits, configure SSHD, and configure SSH for two hosts.